dag-andersen/Rust-Memory-Map/docs/Report.md

 * Upgrade to redblack tree
 * Actually adding a nice api, instead of only running the code through testfuctions/benchmarks.
-* No reason to individually place each enty to the ip_table... i could just add them to an array in memory and then place that on disk
+* No reason to individually place each enty to the ip_table...
+I could just add them to an array in memory and then place that on disk
 * The red-tag could be part of the names first bit - because otherwise it takes 64 bit

 # Conclusion